It’s Official: Interaction to Next Paint (INP) to Become a Core Web Vitals Metric

-Now, the definition of what makes up Core Web Vitals could change.
-A new responsiveness metric called Interaction to Next Paint (INP) may replace First Input Delay (FID).
+Google’s announcement that INP will become an official part of Core Web Vitals isn’t too much of a surprise.
 During Google’s I/O conference in May 2022, it was announced that the INP metric was still in its experimental phase.
 You can watch the announcement here:

+Now that INP is set to become a Core Web Vitals metric, failing to optimize for this measurement could negatively impact your website's overall performance and search engine rankings.
 The good news is that there’s still time to make sure that your site is ready for this major shift.
-Let’s break down what INP is, and how you can make sure that your site is optimized for it.
-First, we will briefly define what currently makes up Google’s Core Web Vitals.
+Let’s break down what INP is and how you can make sure that your site is optimized for it.

 What Is INP?